nesrineabd/churn-analysis-telecom/README.md

 - Analyze and identify patterns among customers who churn by examining common services or characteristics they share, which will be achieved through an Exploratory Data Analysis (EDA).
 - Implement and evaluate various machine learning models to predict churn rates.
+- Extract key findings and actionable insights from data analysis, enabling the business to implement targeted customer retention strategies and reduce this rates.

 ## Dataset